 The Dinosaur in Detail

 The Pachycephalosaurus is a testament to the incredible diversity and adaptability of dinosaurs.
 The thick, dome-shaped skull of the Pachycephalosaurus is its most distinctive feature.
-This skull, which could be up to 10 inches thick, is unlike anything seen in any other dinosaur and has sparked numerous conversations and debates about its primary use and development.
+The skull, potentially up to 10 inches thick, stands out as unique among dinosaurs, sparking numerous conversations and debates about its primary use and development.

 It also had a unique stance, moving on two legs in a manner similar to modern birds.
 This bipedal stance, combined with its long, stiff tail, would have given the Pachycephalosaurus a balanced and agile movement, allowing it to navigate its environment with ease.